-According to the golden rules of accounting, accounts are divided into three categories.
+The golden rules of accounting are implemented on all ledger accounts i.e. assets, liabilities, incomes, gains, expenses, and losses which are involved in business transactions, So according to the golden rules of accounting the ledger accounts are classified into three types.
 These are explained with the examples as following: –

-- Purchase of assets,
+- Purchase/Creation of assets,

 - Sale of assets,